memari-majid/LLM-App-Design/README.md

 ## LLM Design Pattern Catalogue (Quick Reference)

 Throughout this architectural journey, you'll encounter recurring problems.
-This catalogue provides a quick reference to established LLM-specific design patterns, which are explored in detail within the relevant chapters:
+This catalogue provides a quick reference to established LLM-specific design patterns, which are explored in detail within the relevant chapters.
+These patterns aim to provide a shared vocabulary and proven solutions for common challenges in designing LLM-based systems, much like classic design patterns have done for software engineering over the years:

 | Pattern                                  | Problem Solved                                           | Core Idea                                                              |
 | :--------------------------------------- | :------------------------------------------------------- | :--------------------------------------------------------------------- |